james-jackson-TX/Cyclistic-Case-Study/README.md

   facet_wrap(~member_casual)
 ```
 ![This is an image](https://i.imgur.com/4nWxQF9.png)

+When we look at the average ride times, the members data is remarkably flat with little variance from day to day but with a slight increase on the weekends, where the data for the casual riders vary considerably from day to day, but especially increase with longer rides on the weekends.

 Now let's look at a plot for rides by bike type and rider type.
 ```r